A Tuscan Experience: Studio Art in Siena

 Language and Culture Courses:

-- Rediscovery of Humanity: Renaissance in Central Italy
+- Art History: Rediscovery of Humanity; Renaissance in Central Italy (5 quarter credits)

 An optional service-learning placement is available as an extracurricular activity of the Cross-Cultural Communications/Cross-Cultural Perspectives course.
 This is an exciting opportunity for students studying in Siena, Italy, during the fall or spring to immerse themselves in the local Sienese culture.
 Placements vary by term.
 In the past students have volunteered at local retirement homes, ceramic arts programs for community members with disabilities, pre-school and elementary schools, and rescue and social services.